What's your background?

 Will you read my manuscript?

-I'm not currently accepting freelance editing work, but will post information on my web site and on social media if that changes.
+I'm currently only accepting freelance editing projects through publishers and agencies, but will post information on my web site and on social media if that changes.
 Consider paying for a professional critique through CANSCAIP's Blue Pencil Mentorship Program.

 How do I find a publisher?